Best Cities in Morocco for First-Time Solo Travellers

 It’s modern, easy to navigate and enticingly relaxed.
 In Rabat’s Ville Nouvelle, you’ll find lots of parks and public green spaces that add to its appeal – I particularly love the flower market!
 As the capital, there’s also a notable security/police presence, so it just feels really safe.

 Rabat is also within easy reach of Casablanca Mohammed V International Airport – one of Morocco’s main entry points for international flights.
-Additionally, there’s the Rabat–Salé Airport, which is closer but with less flight options.
+Additionally, there’s the Rabat–Salé Airport, which is closer but with fewer flight options.

 When it comes to accommodation, Rabat boasts some wonderfully preserved riads, as well as modern hotels.
 You’ll find some of my favourite places to stay in Rabat for solo travellers here.